anquanscan/sec-tools/README.md

 [sec-admin-web](https://github.com/smallcham/sec-admin-web): 分布式资产安全扫描核心管理系统Web页面(弱口令扫描，漏洞扫描)
 [bot18](https://github.com/carlos8f/bot18): Bot18 is a high-frequency cryptocurrency trading bot developed by Zenbot creator @carlos8f
 [EOS-Proxy-Token](https://github.com/EOSEssentials/EOS-Proxy-Token): Proxy token to allow mitigating EOSIO Ram exploit
 [google-dorks](https://github.com/Proviesec/google-dorks): Useful Google Dorks for WebSecurity and Bug Bounty
+[NIVOS](https://github.com/TheSadError/NIVOS): NIVOS is a hacking tool that allows you to scan deeply , crack wifi, see people on your network.
+It applies to all linux operating systems.
+And it is improving every day, new packages are added.
+Thank You For Using NIVOS :> [NIVOS Created By NIVO Team]